Lattyware/elm-fontawesome/README.md

 ## How it works.

-This package works by generating Elm source code using [the FontAwesome SVG JavaScript Core][fa-core].
+This package is generated using [the FontAwesome SVG JavaScript Core][fa-core].
-If you are interested in how this is done or would like to make a version of the library for pro icons, please see [the generator repo][elm-fontawesome-generator].
+If you are interested in how this is done, would like to make a version of the library for pro icons, or want to update to a new version of FontAwesome (do also feel free to submit an issue if the library is out of date) please see [the generator repo][elm-fontawesome-generator].

 This does mean that this is a big package, the compiled Elm code weighs in at over 1MB.
 This would naturally not be